knupel/ROMANESCO-Processing/README.md

-## Romanesco Unu 1.3.0.31
+## Romanesco dui 2.0.0.31
 Generative Live Art Application
 2011-2018

+## WARNING
+the most information below is from the previous version devellopement, there is a lot of improvement and change, so the information content can be wrong ; for the moment contact me is a better solution :)

-Those sketches are the progress in work, writen for Processing 3.3.7
+Those sketches are the progress in work, writen for Processing 3.4

 To download the last built version, go to [app 1.2.0.30](http://romanescoproject.wordpress.com/download/)